Bruin-Dev/Intelygenz/ci-utils/README.md

   * `CloudWatch Log Filters`

-* `-s`, `--security-groups`: Search and later erasure of all the `Security Groups` associated to the different resources created in *AWS* for the specified environment will be removed.
+* `-s`, `--security-groups`: All the `Security Groups` associated to the different resources created in *AWS* for the specified environment will be removed.